Planck-CPE315-Spring18/lab-1-piku-rnett/README.md

 ## Things to include in your README

+Ryan Nett
+In progress
+Use `make` to compile, and `make run` to run.

 * Your name.
 Indicate if you go by a nickname.
 * Status of your lab
   * Complete, partially complete, incomplete